yuval-beiser/algo-trading/Momentum-NQ-2min-29-6-23-V1.md

 Close > shortStop * (1+os1/100)
 Then
 begin
+buytocover shortbuyingPower1 shares Next Bar at Market;
+end;

+//close 2st long position with trail start moving cross back if marketposition = 1 //there is long position open and
+(close/entryprice-1)*100 >= SmallbaseProfit1
+and
+barssinceentry > 1
+//and
+//Close < longStop * (1-os1/100)
+and
+close cross above emaMid30
+//and
+//close > lastExitPrice
+Then
+begin
 buytocover Next Bar at Market;
 end;

+{
+//close 2st long position with trail start moving cross back if marketposition = -1 //there is long position open and
+(1-Close/entryprice)*100 >= SmallbaseProfit1
+and
+barssinceentry > 1
+//and
+//Close < longStop * (1-os1/100)
+and
+close cross above emaFast
+//and
+//close > lastExitPrice
+Then
+begin
+buytocover Next Bar at Market;
+end;
+}

 {
 //close short position when cross above ema200